TheTechAngle/TheTechAngle.github.io/AWS/_posts/VPCs.md

 They cannot have overlapping CIDR blocks and cannot be used to share internet gateways and NAT devices.
 You can use it to share Network Load Balancer.
 Routes will have to be set up to allow traffic in both directions, with the VPCs as the target.

+#### 12) Direct Connect

+Establish a private connection between AWS and your datacentre/office, to reduce costs and increase bandwidth

+#### 13) VPC Endpoint
+* Connects VPC to a supported AWS service powered by PrivateLink without require any sort of NAT Gateway ot internet gateway.
+* Horizontally scaled, redundant and highly available VPC components
+1) Interface Endpint - ENI with a private IP address that serves as an entry point for traffic
+2) Gateway Endpoint - Works a littel like a NAT Gateway.
+Only supported fro S3 and DynamoDB
 #### 12) Setting up your own VPC

 1) Create a VPC with primary CIDR as you see fit (eg 10.0.0.0/16) and Amazon provided IPv6 CIDR block